*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 See my map of recommended places to eat.

 Or book a food tour!
-If you’ve never been on one, they’re a great way to try the local Catalan food, experience unique eating rituals, and understand the history behind the gastronomy.
+If you’ve never been on one, they’re a great way to try the local Catalan food, experience unique eating rituals, and understand the history behind gastronomy.
 I recommend Eye on Food Tours Barcelona.
 They’re a fun company that knows their food and history.
 It’s a food tour with the perks of learning history.
 Or a history tour with the perks of eating food!
 Book your food and history tour with Eye on Food Tours.
 I promise you won’t regret it.

 10. Have some oozing hot chocolate con churros.

 I wasn’t sure if this is a “must do in Barcelona”…but why not?
-Maybe I’m biased towards fried dough that’s sprinkled with sugar.
+Maybe I’m biased towards deep-fried dough that’s sprinkled with sugar.
 But come on, I can’t be alone on this!
 One of the fun things to do in Barcelona is to eat dessert!

 Try a suiza: hot chocolate topped with real whipped cream.
 And of course, churrrros…